USS Theodore Roosevelt (SSBN-600): 1970s

 That tour of duty lasted until May 1971.
 During the interim, Theodore Roosevelt conducted nine more deterrent patrols, returning to Holy Loch for refit after each.
 On 12 May 1971, she stood out of Holy Loch on the 31st patrol of her career.
 On 20 July 1971, she arrived in New London completing both the patrol and the Holy Loch deployment.
 She remained in New London for three weeks, during which time members of her Blue crew and her Gold crew were brought together into a single overhaul crew while other members of both crews moved on to other assignments.
 On 10 August 1971, she headed south to Charleston where she arrived on 13 August 1971.
 Over the next month, she underwent refit and then departed Charleston on 11 September 1971 for special operations.
 Theodore Roosevelt returned to Charleston on 30 September 1971 and remained there a week and a day before returning to sea for another three weeks of special operations.
 She reentered Charleston on 1 November 1971 and began preoverhaul restricted repairs.
 Three weeks later, she officially began her refueling overhaul, which lasted for more than two years.Theodore Roosevelt completed her overhaul in January 1974.
 During the following two months, she conducted sea trials out of Charleston.
 In April and May shakedown training and nuclear weapons certification preparations occupied her time.
 In June, she conducted a one-week United States Naval Academy midshipman familiarization cruise out of New London, then underwent nuclear propulsion safety training before deperming at Norfolk.
 In mid-June, she received word of her reassignment to the United States Pacific Fleet with her new home port to be Pearl Harbor, Hawaii.
 Between July and September 1974, Theodore Roosevelt conducted another midshipman training cruise; then settled into pre-deployment training and preparations.
 She departed Charleston on 20 September 1974, transited the Panama Canal on 5 October, and, after a nine-day stop for missile load-out at Strategic Weapons Facility, Pacific in Bangor, Washington, continued on to Pearl Harbor, where she arrived on 4 November 1974.
 On 10 November, she departed Pearl Harbor, bound for the Mariana Islands.
 She entered port at Guam on 24 November, underwent refit at her new advanced base there, and began her first deterrent patrol in the Pacific Ocean on 31 December 1974.Theodore Roosevelt conducted patrols out of Apra Harbor, Guam, with support from the USS Proteus (AS-19) until beginning her last patrol (Patrol 46) on 9 October 1978, which ended in Pearl Harbor.
 Upon arrival in Pearl Harbor, a new crew was formed from members of the former Blue and Gold crews.
 From November 1978 until October 1979, Theodore Roosevelt served as a "target of opportunity" for various ASW forces including ships, aircraft and submarines.
-During this period she made several port calls to Lahaina, Maui, Kona, Hawaii, and Nawiliwili, Kuai.
+During this period she made several port calls to Lahaina, Maui, Kona, Hawaii, and Nawiliwili, Kauai.
 On 16 October 1979, the ship got underway from Pearl Harbor for San Diego, California, arriving on 25 October.
 She transited from San Diego to Alameda from 29 to 31 October.
 On 7 November, Theodore Roosevelt transited from Alameda to Esquimalt, British Columbia, arriving on 10 November.
 On 14 November, the ship left Esquimalt and arrived at Carr Inlet, Washington for acoustic testing while suspended on cables.
 On 19 November, she transited to Bangor, Washington, and submitted the first official work request (2-Kilo) to the newly established Trident Refit Facility.
 On 1 December 1979, she became the first Fleet Ballistic Missile Submarine to offload her A-3 Missiles at the newly built Explosives Handling Wharf.
 She was the "first to do it last".
 Theodore Roosevelt was then officially taken out of service.
 The crew was reduced to 12 officers and 111 enlisted men, who were designated as the Deactivation Crew.